ManjunathChet/GDB-Tutorial/ex1/README.md

 We can "step" through different parts of the program.
 Since we know the error is occuring in the `my_strcpy` function, we can start there.

-Create a breakpoint where you think you should start looking.
+* Create a breakpoint where you think you should start looking.
-Enter `b` or `break` followed by the line number where you want to place the break.
+  *Enter `b` or `break` followed by the line number where you want to place the break.
   If it was created you should see:
   `breakpoint 1 at 0x4007db: file ex1.cpp, line 19.`
-Breakpoints are where the program "pauses".
+    *Breakpoints are where the program "pauses".
 From here you can print different values.

 From here, we want to explore what values the variables hold.
 For this, we use the print command.

-To print, type `p` or `print` followed by the variable/data structure you wish to observe.
+* To print, type `p` or `print` followed by the variable/data structure you wish to observe.

 Depending on where you are in the program, you can "step" through lines of code.
-After entering a breakpoint, you can traverse the code that follows using steps.
+After entering a breakpoint, you can traverse the code that follows using `next`.
 This is especially usefule because the program continues to execute every line you step to.

-To "step" through the program, enter `n` or `next`.
+* To "step" through the program, enter `n` or `next`.

 Here is a sample of how to use the `break`, `next`, and `print` commands.